Contact Us

 What is a Transload Container?

-A transload container is a shipping container, usually packed and then loaded onto a boat, a train or — in less common cases — a flatbed truck.
+A transload container is a shipping container loaded onto a boat, a train or — in less common cases — a flatbed truck.
 The container itself helps the freight travel part of the trip until the actual transloading begins.
 Once that happens, the container is then emptied either into another shipping container or into the back of a freight truck.

 Most containers used in container transloading start their journey internationally and are known as ocean shipping containers.
-There are many different sizes but three, in particular, are the most popular:
+There are many sizes, but the three most common are listed in the table below.

-On the other hand, an intermodal container has slightly different dimensions — 8.5 feet tall and 8 feet wide — which lends it more to traversing the world on multiple modes of transport that it was designed exactly to do.
+On the other hand, an intermodal container has slightly different dimensions, at 8.5 feet tall by 8 feet wide.
+This size is easier to use on multiple modes of transport.

 What is a Transload Facility?

-A transloading facility is a staged area — it could be out in the open or even in a warehouse-type structure — where the swapping of freight from one mode of transportation to another happens.
-When the facilities are outdoors, the location is usually easily accessible by both trains and trucks, so it’s next to railroad tracks that are themselves not far from highways.
+A transloading facility is a staged area where the swapping of freight from one mode of transportation to another occurs.
+When the facilities are outdoors, the location often needs to be accessible by both trains and trucks.
+Typically, they are by railroad tracks that are near highways.

-While railroads have a sizable spot in the logistics business, there are a lot of businesses, stores and even warehouses that simply don’t have tracks leading right to them.
+While railroads play an important role in logistics, there are a lot of businesses, stores, and even warehouses that don’t have tracks leading right to them.
 That’s why transloading facilities exist.

 Kilbride’s comment about his company’s locations is certainly an important point about transload facilities.
-Like many things with freight transportation, transloading can be greatly aided in efficiency with strategic spots in the United States.
+Like many aspects of freight transportation, transloading is more efficient in strategic areas of the United States.

 While the proximity of Atlanta and Los Angeles to many people in their respective regions is inherently understood, Ocala deserves recognition as well.
-Ocala’s strategic location in North Central Florida can easily reach all of the state’s nearly 21.5 million residents (and customers) in a manner of hours.
+Its strategic location in North Central Florida can easily reach all the state’s nearly 21.5 million residents in a matter of hours.

-• Three of Florida’s biggest cities — Orlando, Tampa and Jacksonville — are within a two-hour drive from Ocala.
-Two other major U.S. metropolitan areas — Miami and Atlanta — can be reached in less than a day.
+Three of Florida’s biggest cities — Orlando, Tampa, and Jacksonville — are within a two-hour drive from Ocala.
+The Miami and Atlanta areas can be reached in less than a day.

 What Does a Transloading Facility Have?

-Let’s look at exactly what a transloading facility should have and how these items are used to finish this process.
+Let’s look at exactly what a transloading facility should have and how these items and employees contribute to the transload process.

-• Staging area: This can be indoors or outdoors, alongside train tracks, or even at a distribution center.
-But there needs to be a staging area where goods can be easily loaded and unloaded without jamming up any other supply chain work potentially being done in the area.
+• Staging Area: This can be indoors or outdoors, alongside train tracks, or even at a distribution center.
+A staging area where goods can be easily loaded and unloaded without jamming up any other supply chain work is vital to transloading.

-• Easy access to the interstate: This is a must when part of the transloading requires trucks to move freight.
-The transload facility should be located in a manner where 18-wheelers can reach them easily and offer simple on and off-the-road access.
-Transloading facilities need a lot of space, so they might not be right next to major highways.
-They should be close enough that the trucks are not wasting a lot of extra time and fuel just to reach them.
+• Easy Access to the Interstate: This is a must when trucks are part of the transload process.
+The transload facility should be located where 18-wheelers can reach them easily and offer simple on and off-the-road access.
+Transloading facilities need a lot of space, so they can’t always be located right next to major highways.

 Overhead view of a truck driving on an overpass